anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

    * - e.man.001
      - Capability to allocate virtual compute resources to a workload
      - Must support
-     - :ref:`chapters/chapter03:consumable infrastructure resources and services`
+     - :ref:`chapters/chapter03:resources and services exposed to vnfs`
    * - e.man.002
      - Capability to allocate virtual storage resources to a workload
      - Must support
-     - :ref:`chapters/chapter03:consumable infrastructure resources and services`
+     - :ref:`chapters/chapter03:resources and services exposed to vnfs`
    * - e.man.003
      - Capability to allocate virtual networking resources to a workload
      - Must support
-     - :ref:`chapters/chapter03:consumable infrastructure resources and services`
+     - :ref:`chapters/chapter03:resources and services exposed to vnfs`
    * - e.man.004
      - Capability to isolate resources between tenants
      - Must support